 I never really thought of this connection.
 Nevertheless, in my case this statement seems to work: I´m just about to start a new project and I came back from the Pyrenees energized and full of ideas!
 Check my latest Spanish Pyrenees Itinerary.

 What about you?!
 Any connection between your mood and your perfect vacation choice?!

 Huesca: A Province in the Spanish Pyrenees

 Together with other provinces of Teruel and Zaragoza, Huesca forms the Spanish Community of Aragon.
 Located in the heart of the Pyrenees (one of my favorite Spanish travel destinations) Huesca is mostly popular for its national parks: Ordesa y Monte Perdido National Park, Posets-Maladeta National Park, Sierra y Los Cañones de Guara National Park, Valles Occidentales National Park.

-However, if you are looking for more sightseeing rather than an active vacation and hikes – Huesca is a great match as well.
+However, if you are looking for more sightseeing, rather than an active vacation and hikes – Huesca is a great match as well.
 Let me share with you the top things to see in Huesca, along with some of my bucket list locations for future travels.

-The most emblematic place in the city is The Jaca Citadel or La Cuidadela de Jaca.
+One of most emblematic things to see in Huesca is The Jaca Citadel or La Cuidadela de Jaca.
 Inside only guided tours are allowed, so check the schedule before visiting.
 Here you could also find The Military Miniatures Museum.

 In addition, the places I wish we had time to visit are San Juan de la Peña and Canfranc International Station.